 f.
-Training and Technical Assistance. (up to 3 points) You must describe the format, topic(s) and frequency of any training and technical assistance you will provide to ensure that you and your affiliates, including any inexperienced affiliates, possess and continue to maintain the skills and knowledge needed to develop self-help homeownership housing and comply with all SHOP and other applicable Federal requirements.
+Training and Technical Assistance (up to 3 points).
+You must describe the format, topic(s) and frequency of any training and technical assistance you will provide to ensure that you and your affiliates, including any inexperienced affiliates, possess and continue to maintain the skills and knowledge needed to develop self-help homeownership housing and comply with all SHOP and other applicable Federal requirements.
 A sound training plan will ensure that all consortium members and affiliates are provided on-going training on the SHOP requirements, as well as all other applicable Federal requirements.
 A sound training plan should also describe other training and technical assistance that will be provided to inexperienced or nonperforming consortium members or affiliates.

-Failure to present a training and technical assistance plan that adequately addresses the basic SHOP and other applicable Federal requirements, will result in a lower score.
+Failure to present a training and technical assistance plan that adequately addresses the basic SHOP and other applicable Federal requirements will result in a lower score.
 A training plan that fails to adequately address the specific training and technical assistance needs of inexperienced affiliates and poor performing consortium members and affiliates will receive a lower score.

-- g.
+g.
 Employment Opportunities (up to 2 points).
-You must describe how you and your affiliates will provide employment and job training opportunities for local area residents and businesses including: - (1) Your methods for reaching out to local area residents and businesses, - (2) Whether you will provide employment and job training opportunities that meet or exceed the minimum Section 3 requirements (consistent with existing Federal, State and local laws and regulations), and
+You must describe how you and your affiliates will provide employment and job training opportunities for local area residents and businesses including:

-(3) Whether you will award new contracts for construction projects that meet or exceed the minimum Section 3 requirements.
+- (1) Your methods for reaching out to local area residents and businesses, - (2) Whether you will provide employment and job training opportunities that meet or exceed the minimum Section 3 requirements (consistent with existing Federal, State and local laws and regulations), and - (3) Whether you will award new contracts for construction projects that meet or exceed the minimum Section 3 requirements.
+(For additional information, please see Section IV.B.2.b.(15)).

 Applicants that meet the minimum Section 3 requirements will receive one point.
 Applicants that exceed the minimum Section 3 requirements will receive two points.
-Refer to your SHOP NOFA Section III.D.1.
-"Economic Opportunities for Low- and Very- Low-Income Persons" for guidance.
+Refer to your SHOP NOFA Section IV.B.1.b.(15), "Economic Opportunities for Low- and Very- Low-Income Persons (Section 3)" for guidance.